ElectricityMachine/SCR-SGPlus/README.md

 |R|Change rollback setting of currently hovered signal
 ---

+### **Installation by installer**

+Download the "sgplus-installer" in the releases tab.
+This will add shortcuts and start menu entries for you so that you do not need to go looking for the file every time you want to run it.

 ### **Installation by source**

 1. Download and install the latest Python3 installer from [Python Downloads Page](https://www.python.org/downloads/)